 Many people turn to addictive substances such as drugs and alcohol when they are feeling down.
 While this may offer temporary relief from your troubles, it will do nothing to alleviate the root cause of the problems you are facing.
 If you choose to indulge in these substances recreationally, you are more likely to spiral into depression as the addiction takes over your life.
 This could lead to a dual diagnosis and cause you to have severe struggles with your mental health.

 Substance abuse is proven to have a negative impact on your overall wellbeing.
 Use these substances responsibly instead of allowing them to control your life.
-If you begin to feel like you are losing control, it may be time to talk to a licensed professional.
+If you begin to feel like you are losing control, it may be time to talk to a licensed professional or seek online therapy.

 Make Time for Yourself

 The demands of life inevitably leave you with little time to yourself.
 Whether you work full time, attend school or are a homemaker, you probably feel stretched thin by all that is required of you.
 This helpless feeling can quickly have a negative impact on your mental health, so it is important to block off time each day for the things you enjoy.

 Whether you are able to take a full hour to work on your hobby or only have five minutes to devote to yourself, the key is to make time.
 There is an endless number of things you can do to alleviate stress, from taking a bubble bath or spending an hour outside to coloring or catching up on your favorite TV show.
 You shouldn’t feel guilty for taking a small amount of time for yourself, and you will be amazed at the impact it has on your mental health.

 Take Care of Your Physical Health

 Your mental health and physical health are equally important, and they often go hand-in-hand.
 If you are unhappy with your physical appearance or performance, you are more likely to struggle with your mental health.
 Eating healthy and exercising regularly not only improves your physical health, but it boosts your mental health as well.